-- For excess cancer risk from construction and operation emissions for both offsite and onsite receptors not in APEZ under existing conditions, the project's contribution is either less than the threshold of 10.0 cancers per 1 million and/or the project's contribution would not place any offsite or onsite receptor into a new APEZ. - For excess cancer risk from construction and operation emissions for both offsite and onsite receptors in APEZ under existing conditions, the project's contribution is less than the threshold of 7.0 cancers per 1 million. - For excess cancer risk from construction and operation emissions under the compressed construction scenario for offsite receptors in APEZ under existing conditions, this impact would be conservatively considered significant and unavoidable with mitigation. - For PM2.5 concentrations from construction and operation emissions for both offsite and onsite receptors not in APEZ under existing conditions, the project's contribution is either less than the threshold of $0.3~\mu/m^3$ and/or the project's contribution would not place any offsite or onsite receptor into a new APEZ. - For PM2.5 concentrations from construction and operation emissions for both offsite and onsite receptors in APEZ under existing conditions, the project's contribution is less than the threshold of $0.2 \,\mu/\text{m}^3$. - For PM2.5 concentrations from construction and operation emissions under the compressed construction scenario for offsite receptors in APEZ under existing conditions, this impact would be conservatively considered significant and unavoidable with mitigation.
+- For excess cancer risk from construction and operation emissions for both offsite and onsite receptors in the APEZ under existing conditions, the project's contribution is less than the threshold of 7.0 cancers per 1 million. - For excess cancer risk from construction and operation emissions under the compressed construction scenario for offsite receptors in the APEZ under existing conditions, this impact would be conservatively considered significant and unavoidable with mitigation. - For PM2.5 concentrations from construction and operation emissions for both offsite and onsite receptors not in APEZ under existing conditions, the project's contribution is either less than the threshold of 0.3 μ/m3 and/or the project's contribution would not place any offsite or onsite receptor into a new APEZ. - For PM2.5 concentrations from construction and operation emissions for both offsite and onsite receptors in the APEZ under existing conditions, the project's contribution is less than the threshold of 0.2 μ/m3. - For PM2.5 concentrations from construction and operation emissions under the compressed construction scenario for offsite receptors in the APEZ under existing conditions, this impact would be conservatively considered significant and unavoidable with mitigation.